 Gap Attracting and Retaining the Right Employees Goal Become an employer of choice and offer career opportunities Rationale There is a competitive job market for qualified individuals with the skills required to perform the duties of an examiner.
 The agency will continue to reward exceptional performance within statutory limitations, provide staff development through training opportunities, and provide career opportunities, and support innovation and excellence.
-Action Steps Continue regular pay increases for high performance Consistently survey the market for similar positions to ensure the salaries being offered to our staff are competitive.
-Allow employees who are seeking new challenges to work on special projects, or assign development projects
+Action Steps Continue regular pay increases for high performance.
+Consistently survey the market for similar positions to ensure the compensation being offered to our staff is competitive.
+Allow employees who are seeking new challenges to work on special projects or assign development projects.

 Gap Train and Mentor Employees Goal Develop staff where they can progress to key positions, as those key opportunities become available.
-Rationale There is a high concentration of existing Department employees in key positions who are either eligible for retirement, or will become so, during the next 5 years.
+Rationale There is a very high concentration of existing Department employees in key positions who are either eligible for retirement, or will become so, during the next 2 years.
 The agency must identify high potential staff and provide them with the tools and training necessary to fill key positions which are vacated due to retirement.
-Those identified as high potential employees must be placed on a fast track approach for development and know that they have strong career prospects with the Department.
+Those identified as high potential employees must be placed on a fast-track approach for development and know that they have strong career prospects with the

+Department.
 The agency will continue to reward exceptional performance within statutory limitations, provide staff development through training opportunities, and provide career opportunities, and support innovation and excellence.
 Action Steps Continue regular pay increases for high performance.
 Allow employees who are seeking new challenges to work on special projects or assign development projects.
-Identify above average performers and put them on a fast track approach for their career path.
+Identify above average performers and put them on a fast-track approach for their career path.
 Implement a training approach for high potential staff which focuses on accelerating their development and advancement with the agency.

 Given the increasing size and complexity of the credit unions we regulate, the Credit Union Department is anticipating some significant changes regarding examiner staffing and the examination processes during the next 2-3 years.
-Currently, the agency has only 31.0 authorized FTEs (as of FY 2022), of which 19.0 FTEs are currently allocated for field examiner positions.
-Furthermore, possible retirements soon could adversely affect the organization, both in the field and in the office.
-Within the next 4 years a total of eight (8) employees, or approximately 26 percent of all Department staff (when fully staffed), will be eligible for retirement.
-Proper succession planning will be critical to ensure the identification of staff for key positions if significant turnover occurs due to retirements, whenever that may be.
-The Department will need to devote adequate resources to mentoring and supporting less tenured examiners to ensure they gain the skills and experience to carry out the responsibilities which are needed to progress rapidly with the Department.
+Currently, the agency has only 35.0 authorized FTEs (as of FY 2024), of which 22.0 FTEs are currently allocated for field examiner positions.
+Furthermore, possible retirements soon could adversely affect the organization, particularly in the office.
+Within the next 2 years a total of eleven (11) employees, or approximately 31 percent of all Department staff (when fully staffed), will be eligible for retirement.
+Of these eleven, ten are office team members, meaning that over 70 percent of office staff will be eligible for retirement.
+Immediate succession planning is critical to ensure the identification of staff for key positions as significant turnover due to retirements appears imminent within the next few years.
+In addition, the Department needs to devote adequate resources (i.e., trainer) to mentoring and supporting less tenured examiners to ensure they gain the skills and experience to carry out the responsibilities which are needed to progress rapidly with the Department.